-Paulina Peak is an awe-inspiring drive in Oregon
+An awe-inspiring drive to Paulina Peak in Oregon

 Paulina Peak is a high mountain peak at an elevation of 2.434m (7,984ft) above the sea level, located in Deschutes County, in the U.S. state of Oregon.
 It’s one of the highest roads of Oregon.